jawad821/star-skyline/replit.md

 # Overview

 This is a Node.js backend application for a taxi/ride booking service.
 The system provides fare calculation capabilities for different booking types (point-to-point and hourly rentals) across various vehicle categories (sedan, SUV, luxury).
 The application exposes RESTful APIs for managing bookings and calculating fares based on distance, time, and vehicle type.
+It includes JWT authentication, admin dashboard, and reporting capabilities.

 # User Preferences